On the Freedom of the Will

-On the Freedom of the Will (Ueber die Freiheit des Willens) is an essay presented to the Royal Norwegian Society of Sciences in 1839 by Arthur Schopenhauer as a response to the academic question that they had posed: "Is it possible to demonstrate human free will from self-consciousness?"
+On the Freedom of the Will (Ueber die Freiheit des Willens) is an essay presented to the Royal Norwegian Society of Sciences in 1838 by Arthur Schopenhauer as a response to the academic question that they had posed: "Is it possible to demonstrate human free will from self-consciousness?"
 It is one of the constituent essays of his work Die beiden Grundprobleme der Ethik (The Two Basic Problems of Ethics).

 Essentially, Schopenhauer claimed that as phenomenal objects appearing to a viewer, humans have absolutely no free will.
 They are completely determined by the way that their bodies react to stimuli and causes, and their characters react to motives.
 As things that exist apart from being appearances to observers (noumenon), however, human life can be explained as following from the freedom of will (though not in a way satisfying Christian and other theology, as he says in other works).

+Publication history

+On the Freedom of the Will was written for an essay contest of the Royal Norwegian Society of Sciences and submitted in 1838 with the original title On the Freedom of the Human Will (Ueber die Freiheit des menschlichen Willens).
+It was awarded the prize on 26 January 1839.

+The piece was republished under the title Prize Essay on the Freedom of the Will (Preisschrift über die Freiheit des Willens), along with On the Basis of Morals, in The Two Fundamental Problems of Ethics (Die beiden Grundprobleme der Ethik) in September 1840, with an 1841 publication date.

 Summary

 Schopenhauer began by analyzing the basic concepts of freedom and self-consciousness.
 He asserted that there are three types of freedom; physical, intellectual, and moral (the terms were sometimes used in philosophy, as he shows in chapter four).